 I have now a new bike, always from Flyer, a model TS15 7.70:

 I got this new bike during my sabbatical year in Graz, but as Graz is flat, no need for it.
 I used a standard bike that is not in my stats.
 This is the reason of the low number of km in 2015-2016.
-Will be back to full usage in 2017, but I was sick for several months, not able to use the bike again as planned.
+I planned to be back to full usage in 2017, but I was sick for several months, not able to use the bike again as planned.
 Perhaps in 2018...

 For more information (links):